2400/git-lab-2/README.md

 **The following steps must be done by `first`**

-1. List current branches by issuing the command `git branch`.
+1. List current branches by issuing the command `git branch` (you can exit this view by pressing `q`).
 Record the results as your `Answer to question 3`
 2. Create a new branch and make it the current branch.
    ```console
    git branch header